rhadlich/AmpereBM/README.md

-This repo contains the code used for benchmarking different nodes available in the clusters at the Institute for Advanced Computational Sciences at Stony Brook University.
+This repo contains the code used for benchmarking different nodes available in the clusters at the Institute for Advanced Computational Sciences (IACS) at Stony Brook University.